 I am a quantitative wildlife ecologist and conservation scientist.
 What does that mean?
 It means I use data and models to figure out how to more effectively conserve wildlife and their ecosystems.
 My work is strongly “applied”.
 This means I try to make my science as useful as possible for on-the-ground conservation.
 My research seeks to advance our understanding of how to conserve species and biodiversity in a changing world, with changing human needs and pressures.

-Currently, I am a post-doctoral researcher in the Department of Wildlife Ecology and Conservation at the University of Florida working in the lab of Dr. Rob Fletcher.
-I hold an appointment as Honorary Fellow in the Department of Forest and Wildlife Ecology at the University of Wisconsin-Madison, which is where I earned my M.Sc. and Ph.D. under the supervision of Dr. Zach Peery.
+I am a Research Ecologist with Rocky Mountain Research Station – Wildlife and Terrestrial Ecosystems Program (USDA Forest Service) located in Albuquerque, New Mexico.
+Previously I was a postdoctoral researcher with in the Department of Wildlife Ecology and Conservation at the University of Florida working with Dr. Rob Fletcher.
+I earned my M.Sc. and Ph.D. at the University of Wisconsin-Madison under the supervision of Dr. Zach Peery.
 I am also an Associate Editor at the Journal of Wildlife Management.